lumoslabs/leanplum_api/README.md

   first_name: 'Mike',
   last_name: 'Jones',
   gender: 'm',
-  birthday: Date.today, # Dates and times in user attributes will be formatted as strings; Leanplum doesn't support date or time types
+  birthday: Date.today, # Dates/times only sort of supported in user attributes
   email: 'still_tippin@test.com'
 }
 api.set_user_attributes(attribute_hash)

-# You must also provide the :event property for event tracking
+# You must also provide the :event property for event tracking.
+# You can optionally provide a :time property; if it is not set Leanplum will timestamp the event "now".
+# All other key/values besides :user_id, :device_id, :event, and :time will be sent as event params/properties.
 event = {
   user_id: 12345,
   event: 'purchase',
   time: Time.now.utc, # Event timestamps will be converted to epoch seconds by the gem.
-  params: {
-    'some_event_property' => 'boss_hog_on_candy'
+  some_event_property: 'boss_hog_on_candy'
-  }
 }
 api.track_events(event)